haiwen/seafile-admin-docs/manual/build_seafile/windows.md

 ## How to make msi
 For example, if you want to compile seafile 8.0.0, you can package it like this.

-1. First clone the libsearpc seafile seafile-client code to a directory.
+First clone the libsearpc seafile seafile-client code to a directory.

 ```bash
 git clone git@github.com:haiwen/libsearpc.git
 git clone git@github.com:haiwen/seafile.git
 git clone git@github.com:haiwen/seafile-client.git
 ```

-2. Pull the code of the specified tag
+Then pull the code of the specified tag and build.

 ```bash
 cd libsearpc